A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Logos Categorical QM: A Formal-Conceptual Approach

 Intuitively, we can picture a PSA as a table,

-The introduction of {\it intensive valuations} allows us to derive a non-contextuality theorem that is able to escape Kochen-Specker contextuality \cite{deRondeMassri18a}).

-\begin{theo} The knowledge of a PSA $\Psi$ is equivalent to the knowledge of the density matrix $\rho_{\Psi}$.
+The introduction of {\it intensive valuations} allows us to derive a non-contextuality theorem that is able to escape Kochen-Specker contextuality [{\it Op. cit.}].
+In turn, our approach can be also generalized in a natural manner to density operators. \begin{theo} The knowledge of a PSA $\Psi$ is equivalent to the knowledge of the density matrix $\rho_{\Psi}$.
 In particular, if $\Psi$ is defined by a normalized vector $v_{\Psi}$, $\|v_{\Psi}\|=1$, then we can recover the vector from $\Psi$. \end{theo} \begin{proof} See \cite{deRondeMassri18b}.

 \end{proof}